David J. Acer

 David J. Acer (November 11, 1949 – September 3, 1990) was an American dentist who allegedly infected six of his patients, including Kimberly Bergalis, with HIV.
 The Acer case is considered the first documented HIV transmission from a healthcare worker to a patient in the United States, though the means of transmission remain unknown.
-The high-profile case was followed by public controversy regarding HIV testing and disclosure for healthcare workers.
+The high-profile case led to public controversy regarding HIV testing and disclosure for healthcare workers.

 Early life

-David Johnson Acer was born November 11, 1949 in Cleveland, Ohio, and raised in North Canton.
+David Johnson Acer was born November 11, 1949, in Cleveland, Ohio, and raised in North Canton.
 He was the first of four children of Victor and Harriet Acer.
 He graduated from Hoover High School in 1967, where he participated in wrestling, the German Club, and the school's yearbook staff.

 After graduation, Acer enrolled at Ohio State University, then enrolled in the university's dental school in 1970.
 Students and professors regarded Acer as a shy but solid individual who rarely missed a class and seldom partook in party antics on campus.
-He graduated from dental school in March 1974, maintaining a B average.
+He graduated from dental school in March 1974 and was licensed to practice in Ohio for four years, until 1977.
 Acer then joined the U.S. Air Force, where he held the rank of captain and practiced dentistry while stationed in Germany.
-Meanwhile, his family had relocated to Beaver, Pennsylvania.
-Acer did not follow them there after his discharge and instead moved to Venice, Florida, where he remained for a year before moving to Miami.

 Career

-Once arriving in Florida, Acer joined a dental group practice as an associate, where he quickly became a success in his field.
-That success led him to opening his own practice in Jensen Beach in the early 1980s.
-This too was a success, largely due to a high number of referrals he received from CIGNA Dental Health of Florida.
+Acer moved to Jensen, Florida and opened his own dental practice in nearby Stuart in 1981.
+Many of his patients were referred by CIGNA Dental Health of Florida.
 The carrier covered hundreds of state employees and Martin County schoolteachers.

 Acer settled in Stuart, which was a twenty-minute commute to his practice.
 He maintained a brick and stucco ranch home on Alamanda Way, where he kept a pet cocker spaniel and a 20-foot fishing boat.
 He was described by friends and colleagues as professional, but not very social in large group settings.

 When not at the office, Acer enjoyed fishing, tennis, and golf.
 He was often seen playing tennis at Falkenburg Tennis Club, two days a week.

 In 1985, Acer added an associate dentist, Elizabeth Greenhill.
 Greenhill told the Palm Beach Post that she had wanted him to autoclave his dental instruments, though he did routinely steam clean them.
 She told the paper that Acer did not make any extra effort towards the enforcement of universal precautions, despite CIGNA'S procedural manual for dentists covered this very subject, which included the use of masks and gloves while treating patients.
 Acer used neither, but this was overlooked by CIGNA's dental director, who regularly visited Acer's practice.